MellanieAchiengK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern “bin” File 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter.
-Inncluding capiltal letters File 19-AZ replaces all characters A and c from input to Z and e respectively
+Inncluding capiltal letters File 19-AZ replaces all characters A and c from input to Z and e respectively File 20-hiago removes all letters c and C from input